seelyfrank/brick-breaker/README.md

 Final project from junior year of highschool, AP Computer Science 1

-Run main file to play.
+Run the main file to play